syncfusion-content/javascript-docs/js/Introduction/Dependencies.md

 * Syncfusion.DocIO.Base
 * Syncfusion.EJ

-If the user wants to use the **Reporting** controls, then the following System assemblies and other Syncfusion assemblies listed below are needed to be referred mandatorily in the application.
+If the user wants to use the **Reporting** controls (ReportViewer), then the following System and other Syncfusion assemblies listed below are needed to be referred mandatorily in the application.

 * System.Web.Routing
 * System.Web.Http